A sampling of comments on Odyssey Rhapsody 19

 Here at O.19.370 and O.19.372 the objects of mockery as expressed by the verb ephepsiaâsthai ‘mock’ are not the unjust but the just, such as the disguised Odysseus and others like him who are despised as beggars.
 Once again, such mockery comes from blame poetry, but here the blame is injustifiable.
 The women who mock the disguised Odysseus are described at O.19.373 as engaging in lōbē ‘words of insult’ and aiskhea ‘disgraceful things’.
 Both these words point to unjustified forms of blame.
 On lōbē ‘words of insult’, see the comment at O.18.347.
 As for aiskhea ‘disgraceful things’, it is the concrete plural of the abstract singular aiskhos, which means ‘disgrace, shame’: see the comment on aiskhos at O.11.433. [[GN 2017.07.23 via BA 257.]]

-tagging: scar of Odysseus; boar hunt at Mount Parnassus; gignōskein ‘recognize’
+subject heading(s): scar of Odysseus; [sēma ‘sign, signal’;] boar hunt at Mount Parnassus; gignōskein ‘recognize’

 Eurykleia recognizes Odysseus when she is washing his feet.
 The sign for her recognition is the scar that she notices on his leg—a wound that marks the time when he went on a boar hunt to Parnassus with his mother’s father, Autolykos.
 The word that signals the recognition is gignōskein ‘recognize’ at O.19.392 and at O.19.468.
-The sign that is being recognized, which is the scar, is not indicated here by way of the noun sēma ‘sign, signal’, but other Homeric contexts where the word gignōskein ‘recognize’ is used together with sēma ‘sign, signal’ indicate clearly that this word sēma is a subtext, as it were, for the recogntionion scene that frames the narrative about the boar hunt at Parnassus.
-At O.21.217, on the other hand, the word sēma is explicitly used with reference to the scar.
-See the comment at O.21.217–224. [[GN 2017.08.09.]]
+The scar that Eurykleia recognizes here turns out to be a sēma ‘sign, signal’ of the hero’s true identity, as we see from the use of that word at O.21.217 and at O.23.073.
+See the comments at O.21.217–224 and at O.23.073–077 respectively.
+This word sēma ‘sign, signal’ does not occur here at O.19.388–507, but the occurrences at O.21.217 and O.23.073 and O.24.329 indicate clearly that the scar as a sēma is a subtext, as it were, for the recognition scene that frames the narrative about the boar hunt at Parnassus. [[GN 2017.08.09.]]

 As we see here at O.19.433–434, the sun rises from the waters of the world-encircling river Ōkeanos at sunrise, as also at I.07.421–423, and it sets into these same waters at sunset, as we see at I.08.485–486.
 See the comment at I.07.421–423. [[GN 2017.07.23 via BA 196 and GMP 237–238, 426.]]